Age of Revolution: French Revolution (1789–1799)

 The British historian Eric Hobsbawm credits the French Revolution with giving the 19th century its ideology and politics, stating:France made its revolutions and gave them their ideas, to the point where a tricolour of some kind became the emblem of virtually every emerging nation, and European (or indeed world) politics between 1789 and 1917 were largely the struggle for and against the principles of 1789, or the even more incendiary ones of 1793.
 France provided the vocabulary and the issues of liberal and radical-democratic politics for most of the world.
 France provided the first great example, the concept and the vocabulary of nationalism.
 France provided the codes of law, the model of scientific and technical organization, the metric system of measurement for most countries.
 The ideology of the modern world first penetrated the ancient civilizations which had hitherto resisted European ideas through French influence.
 This was the work of the French Revolution.

 The French Revolution was a period of radical social and political upheaval in France from 1789 to 1799 that profoundly affected French and modern history, marking the decline of powerful monarchies and churches and the rise of democracy and nationalism.
 Popular resentment of the privileges enjoyed by the clergy and aristocracy grew amidst an economic crisis following two expensive wars and years of bad harvests, motivating demands for change.
 These were couched in terms of Enlightenment ideals and caused the convocation of the Estates-General in May 1789.

-The precipitating event was that King went public that the French state was essentially bankrupt, and because of that he convened the États généraux (Estates general) to replenish state coffers.
+The precipitating event was that the King went public that the French state was essentially bankrupt, and because of that he convened the États généraux (Estates general) to replenish state coffers.
 The Estates-General was made up of 3 estates/orders: